zyknow/Zyknow.Abp.Lucene/README.md

   - Note: currently a configuration hint; to enable highlighting/snippet generation, combine with `TermVector` at search time or extend index writing.

 - `Depends(Expression<Func<object>> member)`
-  - Purpose: declare dependencies for `ValueField` (derived text) so the synchronizer can load only necessary columns and compute the derived text.
+  - Purpose: declare dependencies for `ValueField` so the synchronizer can load only necessary columns and compute derived text.
   - Default: not set.
   - Effect: the synchronizer prioritizes automatic projection to load only declared columns; if missing or non-projectable delegates exist, it falls back to full entity loading and logs at Info level.